Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_linkit_one.md

-# Implementing using Linkit ONE
+# Develop with Linkit ONE

 Here is a simple guide to quickly setup your Linkit One development board (Aster 2502) to quickly connect to MediaTek Cloud Sandbox